aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 This guidance relies on a lot of reasonable default options and "principle of least privilege" access for all resources.
 Users that deploy it in production should go through all the deployed resources and ensure those defaults comply with their security requirements and policies, have adequate logging levels and alarms enabled and protect access to publicly exposed APIs.
 Since the Kubernetes clusters should be able to communicate with each other and can be deployed on different VPCs, AWS regions, AWS accounts or even in non-AWS infrastructure, this solution assumes publicly exposed Kubernetes APIs that utilize inherent Kubernetes mechanisms to protect access.

 Using this solution you also expose publicly the Karmada API service on port `tcp/32443` that utilizes inherent certificate based access control to protect unauthorized access.
-In case those certificates are exposed and a malicious user gets access to the Karmada API service, they then will be able to create or manipulate any workloads managed by Karmada, such as multicluster deployments.
-To minimize the attack surface and enhanche protection to your publicly exposed Kubernetes and Karmada APIs you should adjust accordingly the security groups attached to the Amazon EKS clusters and the Karmada load balancer and allow communication only from designated and authorized IP addresses or networks.
+In case those certificates are exposed and a malicious user gets access to the Karmada API service, they then will be able to create or manipulate any workloads managed by Karmada, such as multi-cluster deployments.
+To minimize the attack surface and enhance protection to your publicly exposed Kubernetes and Karmada APIs you should adjust accordingly the security groups attached to the Amazon EKS clusters and the Karmada load balancer and allow communication only from designated and authorized IP addresses or networks.

-All resources deployed by this solution rely on inherent AWS security controls, including but not limited to VPC security groups, IAM users and roles and secuirty certificates.
-By default this solutions exposes only the necessary endpoints such as the Kubernetes API and the Karmada API protected with end-to-end encryption.
+All resources deployed by this solution rely on inherent AWS security controls, including but not limited to VPC security groups, IAM users and roles and security certificates.
+By default, this solutions exposes only the necessary endpoints such as the Kubernetes API and the Karmada API protected with end-to-end encryption.

 ## Supported AWS Regions